shafeeq2019/shafeeq2019/README.md

 - 👋 Hi, I’m Shafeeq
 - 👀 I’m interested in javaScript
-- 💻 I work as a JavaScript developer
+- 💻 I work as a full stack developer

 <!---
 shafeeq2019/shafeeq2019 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.